peopledoc/django-pimpmytheme/README.rst

     $ python manage.py create_folders

-inside custom_form you will get a folder named as your project name.
+Inside custom_form you will get a folder named as your project name.
 Inside this folder you wil get as many folder as you customization model objects.
 If you use the Site, you will get a example.com folder.